AlphaVantageSupport/stock_visualization_in_python_django/README.md

 Let's look at the above backend code a bit closer.

+The variable `DATABASE_ACCESS = True` means the `get_stock_data` function will check if there is existing data in the local database before making API calls to Alpha Vantage.
+If you set `DATABASE_ACCESS = False`, the script will bypass any local database lookups and proceed directly to calling Alpha Vantage APIs everytime a new ticker is queried.
+We have included a paragraph titled "Data Freshness vs. Speed Trade-off" under the References section of this tutorial to discuss the nuances of getting data from local databases vs. querying an API.

-The function `def home(request):` is the standard way for a Django backend to render an HTML file (in our case, home.html).
+The function `def home(request)` is the standard way for a Django backend to render an HTML file (in our case, home.html).

-The function `def get_stock_data(request):` takes an AJAX POST request from the home.html file and returns a JSON dictionary of stock data back to the AJAX loop.
+The function `def get_stock_data(request)` takes an AJAX POST request from the home.html file and returns a JSON dictionary of stock data back to the AJAX loop.
 Let's unpack it here:
 - `if request.is_ajax()` makes sure the request is indeed an AJAX POST request from the frontend.
 - `ticker = request.POST.get('ticker', 'null')` obtains the ticker string from the AJAX request.
 The ticker string is always AAPL when the page is first loaded, but will change to other strings based on user input at the frontend.
-- The code block under `DATABASE_ACCESS == True` checks if the data for a given ticker already exists in our local database.
+- The code block under `if DATABASE_ACCESS == True` checks if the data for a given ticker already exists in our local database.
 If yes, the `get_stock_data` function will simply get the data from the database and return it back to the AJAX loop.
 If not, the script continues to the next steps.
 (If you are familiar with SQL, the code `StockData.objects.filter(symbol=ticker)` is Django's way of saying `SELECT * FROM StockData WHERE symbol = ticker`.)
 - The part `price_series = requests.get(f'https://www.alphavantage.co/query?function=TIME_SERIES_DAILY_ADJUSTED&symbol={ticker}&apikey={APIKEY}&outputsize=full').json()` queries Alpha Vantage's Daily Adjusted API and parse the data into a JSON dictionary through the `.json()` routine.
 Below is a sample JSON output from the daily adjusted API:

 ```